-Device Activation
+Device Connection

-All devices must be activated in the Program and any delay in activating your device may lead to delay or cancellation of your incentive payment.
-The activation process varies by device type and vendor.
-You will receive activation instructions that are specific to your chosen device in the confirmation email that you receive when you submit your Program application.
+A device must be connected to the utility's platform to be considered enrolled in the Program and any delay in activating your device may lead to delay or cancellation of your incentive payment.
+The connection process varies by device type and vendor.
+You will receive connection instructions that are specific to your chosen device in the confirmation email that you receive when you submit your Program application.
 Follow instructions carefully and use the contact information in the email for support if you experience any difficulties.